Fourth Wall (album)

-Fourth Wall is the second studio album by English rock band The Flying Lizards, released in 1981 by record label Virgin.
+Fourth Wall is the second studio album by English rock band the Flying Lizards.
+It was released in 1981 on Virgin.
 The album features numerous collaborators, including Robert Fripp.

 Reception

 Trouser Press called it "well-produced and interesting as individual songs, but it fails to jell as an album".

 Track listing

 All tracks are composed by David Cunningham except where indicated.

 Tracks that were originally on side 1 of the LP: